 GoDaddy lets users export the domains you’ve sold, listed, or failed to sell to a CSV file.
 If you’re using GD Auctions as a buyer, you can download the list of domains you’re watching, bidding on, or domains you’ve won.
 The files will be download to your PC or phone in CSV format.

 GoDaddy can send you a text message when your Auction is about to expire, gets a new bidder, when you’re outbid, etc. To enable this feature, you must enter your mobile number in the General Settings interface of your account.

 You can filter the domain search results by the word they contain, price, type, extension, age, or by the characters they contain.

 Also see: Flippa review

 Apart from the membership fees, the seller will have to pay a commission when he manages to sell a domain on GoDaddy Auctions.
 The commission varies with the sale price.
-If you sold a domain for below $5000, GD will charge you 20% or $15 (whichever amount is the higher).
-If you sold the TLD or ccTLD for within $5000 to $25000, you’ll have to pay $1000 + 15% extra of the sale value.
+If you sell a domain for below $5000, GD will charge you 20% or $15 (whichever amount is higher).
+If you sell the TLD or ccTLD for within $5000 to $25000, you’ll have to pay $1000 + 15% extra of the sale value.
 When you sell the domain for $25000+, GD will charge you $4000 + 10% extra of the final offer you’ve received.

-Easy to use: Listing a DN for Auction takes a few minutes, thanks to the website’s intuitive interface.
+Easy to use: Listing a DN for auction takes a few minutes, thanks to the website’s intuitive interface.